usil/nodeboot-oauth2-starter/readme.md

 - Read accounting excel

 For _Sales_ you will create a `sales` column in the table `OAUTH2_ApplicationResource`, for _Products_ a `products` one and finally for _Read accounting excel_ `read_accounting_excel`.
-Each column will be create with at least those five options that will be put in the table `OAUTH2_Options`:
+Each column will be create with at least those five permissions that will be put in the table `OAUTH2_Permissions`:

 - _\*_
 - create